anyaevostinar/anyaevostinar.github.io/classes/361-s25/lab-empirical_intro.md

 }
 ```

-This is a good time to recompile and run to see your population size increase.
+This is a good time to recompile and run to make sure things are working.

 ## Exercise 5
 Because Empirical supports cross-compiling from C++ to Javascript, you can visualize your simulation without a lot of extra code.
 The `web.cpp` file contains the typical starter code for a browser visualization that you've seen before.
 You just need to add a few things from `native.cpp` and draw your rectangles.